EdwardHaoranLee/Rate-Your-Courses/README.md

 This repository contains:
 1. The [algorithm Python file folder](CourseCloudFromReddit) where contains all the Python code to process the raw data from reddit.
-2. All the rest files are components of Node.js.
+2. All the rest files are components of web implementation.

 ## Table of Contents